Garage Door Opener Repair

 HOW LONG DOES A GARAGE DOOR OPENER LAST?

 With the best conditions, garage door openers, especially from reputable brands like LiftMaster Garage Door Openers, can last 15-20 years.
 If you incorporate a regular garage door maintenance routine, you can even see up to two decades or more of use from your garage door opener.
 However, without regular maintenance and a quality garage door opener, you may only get 8-12 years of use.
 That is why we always recommend choosing the best quality garage door opener to get the longest lifespan from your entire garage door system.
 This delays your need for garage door opener repair, saving you money down the road.
+Contact Grease Monkey Garage Door for repair garage door opener services in Gilbert, Chandler, Scottsdale, and the surrounding areas.

 WHY DOES MY GARAGE DOOR START TO CLOSE AND THEN REVERSE?